- National Pediatric Readiness Project

 - Analysis to target efforts for improvement in Pediatric Readiness

-The NPRP Assessment helps ED personnel to be better prepared to provide quality care for patients of all ages.
+Most importantly, it benefits patients and families!
 EDs with higher Pediatric Readiness scores are associated with better outcomes compared to those with lower readiness scores: up to 76% lower mortality risk for children with critical illness and 60% lower mortality risk for children with critical injury.
 Thus, improving Pediatric Readiness improves outcomes for children and their families.

-What national organizations are supporting these efforts?
+What national organizations support these efforts?

 The project is supported by the leading professional societies representing emergency physicians, emergency nurses, pediatricians, and trauma surgeons as well as the Federal Emergency Medical Services for Children (EMSC) Program.